walkabilly/chep801_usask/Data Work/Week8_data_work_R.md

 Main effect of A (physician visits)

-* For a 0.6 unit increase in physician visits there is a 1 unit increase in the mental health score overall.
+* For a 0.6 unit increase in physician visits there is a 1 unit increase in the mental health score overall (95% CI = 0.25 to 0.92) for men.
+This is the slope of the regression line for men.
-* BUT you need to interpret the main effect and interaction.

 Main effect of Z (gender)

 * Compared to those who identify as men, women have -2.8 point lower (95% CI =	-5.8 to 0.15) mental health score.
 Those who identify as non-binary had a -4.5 point lower (95% CI = -7.3 to -1.6) mental health score.
-* BUT you need to interpret the main effect and interaction.
+This a comparison of the intercept between the three groups.

 Interaction

 * Compared to the association between men's physician visits and mental health, the association between physician visits and mental health score for women and non-binary people is negative -0.19 (95% CI = -0.61 to 0.23) and -0.52 (95% CI = -0.92 to -0.11), respectively.
+This is a comparison of the difference in slopes between men's slope and the other two slopes.
+Notice that in the figures all slopes are positive but the slopes for the interaction are negative.
+This is because we are comparing the different in slopes, so the men's slope is steeper than the women's and non-binary.

 ##### 1.4 Visualize the regression results